-Other opportunities to support the school, (through the purchase of scrip or spirit wear, or supporting our annual Fun Run, or attending dine-out nights, for example), are "opt-in" programs.
-We appreciate all forms of support, but ask that families make Annual Fund and Annual Auction their priorities.
+Other opportunities to support the school are considered "opt-in" programs.
+Examples include purchasing gift cards, spirit wear or Original Works; participating in Bingo Night to support Sea Camp; or supporting our annual Fun Run.
+We appreciate all forms of support but ask that families make Annual Fund and the Celebration Auction their priorities.